LinguistDeveloper/clarive/docs/en/devel/js-api/db.markdown

 ---
-title: Cla.db - MongoDB namespace
+title: cla/db - MongoDB namespace
 ---

 The database namespace has functions